pavithradileep/pavithradileep/README.md

 -
  [- 📫 How to reach me
  pavithradileep12@gmail .com

-              is  my email address ..and .
+              is  my email address .
+  .and .

 ](https://www.linkedin.com/in/pavithra-dileep-0435bb291/)
 is my linked in profile